-Line 51 - Special Olympics Fund
+Line 45 - Special Olympics Fund

 You may give some or all of your refund to the Special Olympics Fund.
 You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 53.
+Enter the amount you want to donate on line 45.